segabl/pd2-streamlined-heisting/README.md

 - Adds Skulldozers to the Mayhem Bulldozer spawn pool
 - Fixes scripted spawns to use the correct enemy faction when spawning enemies
 - Fixes units with defend type objectives rushing the player instead of actually defending their designated areas
+- Fixes units with hunt objective only moving to player locations once
 - Adds reinforce points to loot secure points and the escape zone
 - Fixes enemies crouch-walking when they are supposed to run
 - Implements missing ``murder`` tactic, enemies with this tactic will focus on finishing off downed and tased players regardless of any aggressive behavior